At Coker University, we believe that the right college education is a truly transformative experience. That’s why we created Trans4mations.

 There are two options for completing this second course.

-- When available, students who have selected their major may substitute a departmental first-year seminar specific to their intended major for CC 102.
+- When available, students who have selected their major may substitute a departmental first-year seminar specific to their intended major for CU 102.
 Each academic area will design experiences relevant to that area.

 Students transferring to Coker from another college may be eligible to exempt one or both of these First-Year Experience courses.
 Please contact the Office of the Provost for more information regarding possible exemptions.